To suggest a question to be added, fill out this form: Creator FAQs Suggestion Box

 If your project is selected for a drop on Art Blocks, you'll need to have the following information ready.
 This is typically collected near the end of the process, so you'll have time to make these decisions as you're onboarding.

-Would you like your Ropsten testnet project made public?
-YES/NO [Curated/Playground/Factory] Project name: Artist name: Project Link: https://www.artblocks.io/project/[#] Project Conversations: #factory-projects or #\[artist-name] Start Date/Time: TBD with the AB team Total Mints: Drop Mechanic (Fixed price/Dutch auction): Mint Price (start price and resting price if DA): Charity Info (if applicable):
+Would you like your Goerli testnet project made public?
+YES/NO [Curated/Presents] Project name: Artist name: Project Link: https://www.artblocks.io/project/[#] Project Conversations: #block-talk or #\[artist-name] Start Date/Time: To be determined with the Art Blocks team Total Mints: Drop Mechanic (fixed price/Dutch auction): Mint Price (start price and resting price if Dutch auction): Charity Info (if applicable):

 Can I share information about my drop on social media before it's announced?